skcript/synclady/README.md

 ![Skcript](http://www.skcript.com/static/skcript_norm.png)

-Watchman is maintained and funded by Skcript.
+Synclady is maintained and funded by Skcript.
 The names and logos for Skcript are properties of Skcript.

 We love open source, and we have been doing quite a bit of contributions to the community.
 Take a look at them [here][skcriptoss].
 Also, encourage people around us to get involved in community [operations][community].
 [Join us][hiring], if you'd like to see the world change from our HQ.